SiGiL-Cpp/CppCraft/pages/05-processing.md

 With this model, we can now explain why this happens:

-- Each of the smallest square in the illustration above represents a single Byte.
+- Each of the smallest square in [the illustration above](#mem-page) represents a single Byte.
-- There are 4096 single Bytes in this illustration, as it is the most common size for a *memory page* in current architectures.
+- There are 4096 single Bytes in this illustration, as it is the most common size for a *memory page* in current architectures (you may have to zoom in).
 - These Bytes are grouped in a specific way as per the grid structure:
   - At the lowest level it is a grid of 4096 single Bytes (purple).
   - At the level above, it is a grid of 2048 groups of 2 Bytes each (navy blue).